EberlyODL/phys010sjv11/the_experimental_setup_of_the_photoelectric_effect.md

 2. The current appears without delays.
 3. There is a threshold (minimum) frequency of light below which there is no current, no matter how intense.
 4. This threshold frequency of light depends on the metal used as target.
 5. By applying a reverse voltage, we can stop the current.
-The voltage necessary to do that is referred to as **Stopping Potential $V_{stop}$.**
+The voltage necessary to do that is referred to as **Stopping Potential <lrn-math>V_{stop}</lrn-math>.**
-6. The value of $V_{stop}$ does not change as we change the intensity.
+6. The value of <lrn-math>V_{stop}</lrn-math> does not change as we change the intensity.
 But it does change if we change the frequency.

 ### External Resources